- Home

 Description

-A small species of Mokopirirakau restricted to the Open Bay Islands off the western coast of Haast in southern Westland.
-This species is relatively drab compared to other Mokopirirakau being a uniform light brown or olive with beige dorsolateral stripes and transverse bands which often result in distinct U-shape patterns running down the back of the animal.
+This population is relatively drab compared to other Mokopirirakau, being a uniform light brown or olive with beige dorsolateral stripes and transverse bands which often result in distinct U-shape patterns running down the back of the animal.
 A distinct arrow-shaped marking is present between the eyes pointing towards and often joining with the dorsal pattern.
-The lateral (the sides), and ventral (belly) surfaces are a similar light brown to olive as the dorsal surfaces but fade to lighter tones on the undersides.
+The lateral (sides), and ventral (belly) surfaces are a similar light brown to olive as the dorsal surfaces but fade to lighter tones on the undersides.
 The mouth lining and tongue of this species are bright orange in colouration.

 Life expectancy